ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-012/journal-12.md

 ### Object Optional Chaining Opetaor `?.`

+#### Definition:
-- The optional chaining operator (`?.`) is a useful tool in JavaScript that lets you safely access object properties or call methods without worrying whether they exist.
+- The optional chaining operator (`?.`) lets you safely access object properties or call methods without worrying whether they exist.

-- By using the optional chaining operator, we are telling JavaScript to only continue with the operation if the object (or the value before the ?.) exists and is not null or undefined.
+- By using the optional chaining operator, we are telling JavaScript to only continue with the operation if the object (or the value before the `?.`) exists and is not null or undefined.

-- If the value before the ?. is null or undefined, JavaScript returns undefined rather than attempting to proceed with the operation and throwing an error.
+- If the value before the `?.` is `null` or `undefined`, JavaScript returns `undefined` rather than attempting to proceed with the operation and throwing an error.
 ```js
 let car = {
     brand: "Toyota",